artemhp/deykun-com-foundation-theme/README.md

 ## Upgrading

-If you'd like to upgrade to a newer version of Foundation down the road just run:
+If you'd like to upgrade to a newer v+

+63.ersion of Foundation down the road just run:

 ```bash
 bower update